Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 add_action('save_post_mms_project_cpt', 'wpar_quick_edit_save');

-Now, after changing the website value from the quick edit box and hits Update button.
-Your new website URL should be saved into the database.
+}Now, after changing the website value from the quick edit box and hitting the Update button.
+Your new website URL should be saved in the database.

-From the image above, I use the inspection tool from the browser(F12 for Windows).
-You will see all posts are rendered inside the <tbody> along with “the-list” id.
+From the image above, I use the inspection tool from the browser (F12 for Windows).
+You will see all posts are rendered inside the <tbody> along with the “the-list” id.

-What idea we will do
+What idea will we do

 Add the JS code